nasuha02/E-Portfolio-Individu/https:/career-development-plan.md

 ## i.
 Identification of Current Skills

+Technical Skills

+- Cybersecurity Research Skills: Be acquainted with techniques of data exfiltration analysis and the effects of ransomware attacks on the supply chain.

+Soft Skills

+- Team Collaboration: Worked in a group setting to execute complicated cybersecurity research projects.
+- Profession Communication Skills: Communicate about the progress of your project formally to your supervisor, reviewer panel, and lecturer.
+- Analysis Skills: Analyze the technical reviews for feedback to improve your system architectur

 # Career Development Plan

 My career goal is to become a Software Developer specializing in secure application development.
 I want to build secure systems and websites that are protected from cyber threats and unauthorized access.